 Please consider making a donation to the Rice Alumni Pride Student Award, which provides school funding to outstanding current students who have made a significant contribution to the LGBT community by visiting giving.rice.edu and indicating that your gift should go to “E21770 RGLAA Endowed Award” in the special instructions field of the giving form.

-Members of the RAP governance hold two-year terms.
+Members of RAP governance typically hold two-year terms.
 There is an annual business meeting in the last quarter of each calendar year to discuss leadership transitions.
 Prior to that meeting, we issue a call inviting those who are interested in open positions to learn more about joining the board.
 We also fill empty positions on a rolling basis.
 We welcome anyone interested in joining the leadership team to contact us throughout the year.

 Awards Chair: Corey Devine '03 and Charles Spain '81

 Pride Parade Representative: Tamara Siler '86 and Rebecca Loftis '15